Gun law in the Czech Republic: History

+On 15 March 1939, the very first enactment of the German occupation authorities banned firearms.

 History of Czech civilian firearms possession extends over 600 years back, when local militia became the first force whose military strategy and tactics depended on mass use of firearms in battlefield warfare during the 1419 - 1434 Hussite wars.
 In 1419, the Hussite revolt against Catholic church and Sigismund, Holy Roman Emperor started.
 The ensuing Hussite wars over religious freedom and political independence represented a clash between professional Crusader armies from all around Europe, relying mostly on standard medieval tactics and cold weapons, and primarily commoners' militia-based Czech forces which relied on use of firearms.
 First serving as auxiliary weapons, firearms gradually became indispensable for the Hussite armies.
 1421 marks a symbolical beginning of the Czech civilian firearms possession due to two developments: enactment of formal duty of all inhabitants to obey call to arms by provisional elected Government in order to defend the country and first battle in which Hussite Taborite militia employed firearms as the main weapons of attack.

 Universal right to keep arms was affirmed in 1517 Wenceslaus Agreement.
 In 1524 the Enactment on Firearms was passed, establishing rules and permits for carrying of firearms.
 Firearms legislation remained permissive until the 1939-1945 German occupation.
 The 1948-1989 period of Communist dictatorship marked another period of severe gun restrictions.

 Permissive firearms legislation returned in 1990s after the fall of Communist regime.
 Today, the "right to acquire, keep and bear arm" is explicitly recognized in the first Article of the Firearms Act.
 On constitutional level, the Charter of Fundamental Rights and Freedoms includes the "right to defend own life or life of another person also with arms".